 Check out our filing guides for step-by-step guidance on where the biometrics appointment fits into the application process.
 Whether you are trying to get a Green Card for your spouse, renew your DACA, or any one of several other common application types, we’ve got you covered!

 We can also help you prepare many common immigration applications for free with our simple web application.
-Click the button below to get started.

 When you arrive at your local Application Support Center (ASC), an immigration officer will greet you at the door.
 The officer will then ask for your biometrics appointment notice and your photo identification to confirm that you are the person, or people, listed on the biometrics appointment letter.